luyadev/luya/docs/guide/app-cmslayouts.md

 }
 ```

-Now the administration area knows how the placeholder columns are structured based on the the bootstrap4 grid system.
-The max amount of cols is 12.
+Now the administration area knows how the placeholder columns are structured based on the the Bootstrap 4 grid system.
+The maximum amount of `cols` is 12.

-You an also define multiple rows, here an advanced example for a layout with 4 placeholders:
+You can also define multiple rows, here an advanced example for a layout with 4 placeholders:

 ```json
 {